St Helens Corporation Tramways

 A rare photograph of a St Helens Corporation Tramways tram crew, seated on the fender of Tramcar No 2 — photo undated, but probably taken in the early 1930s (No 2 was withdrawn in 1934).
 Photo by M J O'Connor, courtesy of the National Tramway Museum.

-A blow-up of the above photo showing the motorman and conductor in more detail.
+An enlargement of the above photograph showing the motorman and conductor in more detail.
 Both men are wearing lancer-style tunics and tensioned-crown peaked caps, along with municipal licences.

 St Helens Corporation Tramways/Transport collar badge — nickel.
 It is likely, though by no means certain, that this one-piece system initials badge was worn on the collars of tramcar crew jackets during the 16 years of municipal operation.
 Author's Collection.